Skip to main content

 7

-• Divide potatoes, carrots, and pork between plates.
+• Divide mashed potatoes, carrots, and pork between plates.
 Spoon remaining gravy over pork.
 Garnish with scallion greens and serve.

 Pork is fully cooked when internal temperature reaches 145°.